-We also wondered whether large image shifts would lead aberration due to the astigmatism or beam tilt [21].
+We also wondered whether large image shifts would lead aberration due to astigmatism or beam tilt [21].
 We reasoned that if that was the case the number of detected targets should be highest in the center of the lamella where the applied beam image-shift is 0.
-Instead we observed that in both eucentric and fring-free focus conditions more target where detected at the “back” edge of the lamella (Fig. [4] E]).
-We reasoned that this might be the case, because the center of the cell is predominantly occupied by the nucleus, despite its segmentation in neutrophil-like cells.
-The increase in matches at the “back” of the lamella compared to the “front” can also be explained by the thickness gradient of the lamella (Fig. [S5] B, Fig. [5]B, Fig. [6] B).
-In addition, we expected that aberration would cause average 2DTM SNRs to be higher when beam-image shift values are small.
-Instead, we found that SNRs where on average the highes at the “front” edge of the lamella, presumably due to the thinner sample.
-We therefore conclude that at present factors other that beam-image shift or beam condensation aberrations are limiting 2DTM SNRS, predominantly the thickness of the lamella.
+Instead, we observed that in both eucentric and fring-free focus conditions more target where detected at the “back” edge of the lamellae (Fig. [4] E]).
+This may be due to the center of the cell being predominantly occupied by the nucleus, despite its segmentation in neutrophil-like cells.
+The increase in matches at the “back” of the lamellae compared to the “front” can also be explained by the thickness gradient of the lamellae (Fig. [S5] B, Fig. [5]B, Fig. [6] B).
+In addition, aberration would be expected to cause average 2DTM SNRs to be higher when beam-image shift values are small.
+Instead, we found that SNRs where on average the highes at the “front” edge of the lamellae, presumably due to the thinner sample.
+We therefore conclude that factors other that beam-image shift or beam condensation aberrations are limiting 2DTM SNRS, predominantly the thickness of the lamellae.

 Computation is the bottleneck of visual proteomics

-As described above, the variability of lamellae, both in terms of experimental parameters including area, thickness and mechanical stability, and in terms of biology, such as selection of cell type and location of the section within the cell, requires the collection orders of magnitude more data to draw quantitative and statistically relevant conclusions about the number and location of molecules under different experimental conditions.
+As described above, the variability of lamellae, both in terms of experimental parameters including area, thickness and mechanical stability, and in terms of biology, such as selection of cell type and location of the section within the cell, requires collection of orders of magnitude more data to draw quantitative and statistically relevant conclusions about the number and location of molecules under different experimental conditions.
 The samples used were prepared in two 24 h sessions on a FIB/SEM instrument, and imaging was performed during another two 24h session on the TEM microscope.
-Inspections of the timestamps of the raw data files revealed that the milling time per lamella was ~30 minutes and TEM imaging was accomplished in ~10 seconds per tile or 90 minutes for a ~ 6x6 μm lamella.
+Inspection of the timestamps of the raw data files revealed that the milling time per lamella was ~30 minutes and TEM imaging was accomplished in ~10 seconds per tile or 90 minutes for a ~ 6x6 μm lamella.
 Processing of the data, however, took substantially longer.
 Specifically, 2DTM of all tiles took approximately one week per lamella on 32 A100 GPUs.
 Computation is therefore a bottleneck in our current workflow, and further optimizations of the algorithm may be necessary increase throughput.
 Alternatively, this bottleneck could be reduced by increasing the number of processing units.

 Discussion